-APPLICATION NUMBER: 2020/1263/FUL PARISH: Selby Town Council APPLICANT: Mr Timothy Baldwin VALID DATE: EXPIRY DATE: 25th November 2020 20th January 2021 PROPOSAL: Continued use of ground and first floor cafe (being a variation to PROPOSAL. the opening hours) LOCATION: The New Little Coffee Shop 8 Brook Street Selby YO8 4AR RECOMMENDATION: Grant
+APPLICATION NUMBER: 2020/1263/FUL PARISH: Selby Town Council APPLICANT: Mr Timothy Baldwin VALID DATE: EXPIRY DATE: 25th November 2020 20th January 2021 PROPOSAL: Continued use of ground and first floor cafe (being a variation to the opening hours) LOCATION: The New Little Coffee Shop 8 Brook Street Selby YO8 4AR RECOMMENDATION: Grant

-This application has been brought before Planning Committee at the request of Cllr J Chilvers, who submitted the request in line with the respective call-in period and objects to the proposal.
+This application has been brought before Planning Committee, as it was deferred from the 10th March 2021 Planning Committee, due to a further considerations of noise and ventilation matters being necessary, in particular the outstanding response from the Environmental Health officer.
+It was originally presented to committee at the request of Cllr J Chilvers, who submitted the request in line with the respective call-in period and objects to the proposal.